sushantgupta1206/GUPSUS02/README.md

 > 5. Enter valid user credentials
 > 5. Please check the 'Top_10_quotes.txt' file in the same directory to verify the output.

+**Testing:**
+Please use this command to run the test file and check the results in the console : `python GoodReadsUnitsTests.py`

 **References and Readings**
 > 1. https://www.crummy.com/software/BeautifulSoup/bs4/doc/
 > 2. https://robobrowser.readthedocs.io/en/latest/readme.html